 Cataract surgery has been performed for over one hundred years.
 New advancements in surgical techniques and equipment offer patients several different options to help restore their vision.
 Intraocular lenses (IOLs) are synthetic lenses that can be implanted into your eye during cataract surgery.
 After the cataract is fragmented by ultrasound and removed from the eye, the IOL can be implanted.
 The IOL replaces the cloudy natural lens, and vision is restored.

-Below are different types of intraocular lenses that can provide you with clearer vision after cataract surgery:
+Below are different types of intraocular lenses that can provide you with a clearer vision after cataract surgery:

 Monofocal Lenses: Can correct vision very well, but at one distance.
 With this intraocular lens, you will likely need to continue wearing glasses for either near or distance vision, and sometimes for both.